 REtipster features products and services we've used, tested, and think you'll find useful.
 If you buy something featured here, we may earn an affiliate commission.
 Learn more.

-If you've followed this blog for any length of time, you probably know my thoughts about the importance of having an effective real estate website working for your business (whether it's for buying, selling, or simply collecting leads).
+If you've followed REtipster for a while, you probably know my thoughts about the importance of having an effective real estate website (for buying, selling, or simply collecting leads).

-There are many different ways to create a website – some are easy, and others take a lot of work.
+There are many different ways to create a website.
+Some ways are easy, and others take a lot of work.

-For most real estate investors, there's a BIG premium on convenience and ease of use because let's face it, we're not web developers, coders, or programmers.
-Most of us already have our hands full running our business and doing deals.
+For most real estate investors, there's a BIG premium on convenience and ease of use because, let's face it; we're not web developers.
+Most of us already have our hands full running our businesses and doing deals.

-Especially when a person is just getting started – they've already got their hands full.
-Finding the hours needed to create a good-looking AND functional website is difficult.
+Especially when a person is just starting, they've got their hands full.
+Finding the hours needed to create a good-looking, functional website is difficult.

-If you're looking for the easiest way to build a website – there are a few convenient options on the market today, and one of the platforms I've been hearing about quite a bit over the past few years is Carrot (aka Investor Carrot).
-This subscription service allows users (specifically – real estate investors) to quickly and easily build websites for buying properties, selling properties, building a buyers list, and branding their company (among other things).
+If you're looking for an easy way to build a website, there are a few convenient options on the market today, and one of the most well-known options is Carrot (aka Investor Carrot).
+This subscription service allows real estate professionals (investors and agents) to quickly and easily build websites for buying properties, selling properties, building a buyers list, and branding their company, among other things.

-They also specialize in the SEO, performance, and ROI aspects of web development, so if you're trying to find effective ways to build your online credibility AND drive a lot more traffic and submissions through your website, they have a lot of built-in resources available to do just that.
+The company also specializes in SEO, performance, and ROI.
+If you're trying to find effective ways to build your online credibility AND drive a lot more traffic and submissions through your website, they have a lot of built-in resources available to do just that.

 Customization Options With Carrot